The Importance Of SAS Index Centiles

 proc contents data=MyData centiles; run;

-This post serves as a brief introduction to index centiles.
+This post serves as a brief introduction to the concept of centiles.
 If you want to read more, read chapter four of The Complete Guide To SAS Indexes by Michael A. Raithel.

 You can download the entire code from this post here.